 Other entrees were similarly uneven.
 The club sandwich, according to my dining companion, was "actually just a huge chicken breast" - an unpleasant enough experience that not even the challah toast could do much to help.

 Crab cakes (made of "mixed seafood") were fluffy, with a crunchy, golden-brown crust on the outside, and contained enough crabmeat to merit the name.
 The fish and chips ($12.95), meanwhile, featured two healthily-sized pieces of battered cod atop a bed of fries that were far less scorched than my own.
 The verdict: Solid, but not about to swipe the title of the city's best fish and chips anytime soon (that would be these).

 Save for a refreshing, more-tart-than-sweet lemonade, I skipped the drinks.
 But the draft list is surprisingly sophisticated for such an old-school spot, with Beau's Lug-Tread and Amsterdam Downtown Brown for $6.50 a pint (with a guest appearance by KLB Raspberry Wheat).
 The new cocktail menu, too, is worth an eyeball, with a rosemary-cinnamon-espresso flagship drink and new takes on period-appropriate standbys like the Derby and Old Fashioned.

-Ultimately, though, the attempts to draw a younger, hipper crowd may fall flat if the Senator loses touch with what a diner needs to succeed: Reliably great home-style food to match the cozy atmosphere and winning service.
+Ultimately, though, the attempts to draw a younger crowd may fall flat if the Senator loses touch with what makes a diner legendary: Reliable execution of comforting, classic dishes, year in and year out.
 (Don't ever change that burger, though.
 It's a winner.)